gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/index.md

 Below are the simulation results for the above schematic, showing the LED current to be indeed 10mA.
 It works!

-{{< figure src="/images/2015/08/constant-current-bjt-based-led-driver-simulation-results.png" width="1691px" caption="The simulation results of a constant-current BJT-based LED driver."  >}}
+{{< img src="constant-current-bjt-based-led-driver-simulation-results.png" width="1691px" caption="The simulation results of a constant-current BJT-based LED driver."  >}}

 ## Common BJTs